Name: Isagenix International LLC

-First off, Isagenix is a International dietary supplement and personal care products provider, which on top of that it is also a multi level marketing company.
+First off, Isagenix is an International dietary supplement and personal care products provider, which on top of that it is also a multi-level marketing company.
 The company is based out of the Phoenix, Arizona area and was founded by John Anderson, Kathy Coover and her husband Jim Coover back in 2002.
 Isagenix is the kind of equivalent to a program like Weight Watchers but with multilevel marketing to boot.
 They promote numerous products for weight loss and body cleansing.
-The supplement industry is a huge market, and Isagenix is holding on to it slice of the pie.
+The supplement industry is a vast market, and Isagenix is holding on to it slice of the pie.
 Their weight loss packs seem to be the big seller at Isagenix.

 All kinds of people get paid when a product is purchased.
-Instead paying the overhead in a typically retail store that is reflected in the price of a product, your overhead is zero in Isagenix but it’s the people you don’t see above from owners on down to the rep that sold you the product that gets a slice of your money.
+Instead of paying the overhead in a typical retail store that is reflected in the price of a product, your overhead is zero in Isagenix, but it’s the people you don’t see above from owners on down to the rep that sold you the product that gets a slice of your money.

-The have a plethora of products which vary from coffee to makeup.
-Isagenix has 8 categories for which products stem:
+They have a plethora of products which vary from coffee to makeup.
+Isagenix has eight categories for which products stem:

 - Weight Loss – IsaLean Shakes, Cleanse For Life, IsaLean Soups

 - Energy – Isagenix Coffee, Ionix Supreme, e+